Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Why Corn is a Problem:

-Nutrient Competition: Corn’s high nutrient needs, especially for nitrogen, mean it will compete aggressively with alyssum.
+Nutrient Competition: Corn’s big need for nutrients, especially for nitrogen, means it competes aggressively with alyssum.
 It’s that competition that results in poor growth for alyssum.

 Shade: Corn grows tall and can overshadow alyssum.
-This will limit the amount of sunlight it receives and affect its growth.
+This limits the amount of sunlight it receives and affect its growth.

 8. Geraniums